TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   of the sample mean if samples were drawn from the population over and over (without affecting the composition of the population).
-The resulting 95% confidence interval has a similarly flavored interpretation: if many, many (approaching infinity) samples of the given size (above n=30 observations per sample) were drawn at random from the population, and used to estimate the confidence interval for that population, 95% of the time, the confidence intervals would contain the true population mean.
+The resulting 95% confidence interval has a similarly flavored interpretation: if many, many (approaching infinity) samples of the given size (in the previous example, n=30 observations per sample) were drawn at random from the population, and used to estimate the confidence interval for that population, 95% of the time, the confidence intervals would contain the true population mean.
+Conversely, 5% of the time the population mean will fall outside of the 95% confidence interval calculated using a random sample from that population.

 [Return to index](#index)